jallier/DCBot/README.md

 1. Head over to the [applicatons page](https://discordapp.com/developers/applications/me).
 2. Click "new application".
 Give it a name, picture and description.
 3. Click "Create Bot User" and click "Yes, Do It!" when the dialog pops up.
 4. Copy down the `token`.
-This is what is used to login to Red.
+This is what is used for the bot to login.
+5. Copy down the `client/application id`.
+This is used to generate a url to add the bot to your server

 Here's a handy gif to explain the process. ![oauth new bot](https://i.imgur.com/Y2ouW7I.gif)